 Just when we thought the world could not be more dependent on the internet, 2020 happened.
-With fundraising events, conferences, and meetings moving to online platforms, it is even more important that your website attracts your target audience!
+With fundraising events, conferences, and meetings moving to online platforms, it is even more important that you have a strong website that attracts your target audience!

 As the crisper air comes back, school starts, and more of your colleagues are coming back to work, we encourage you to use the change of season and extra energy for a website renovation.
 Here are our top 30 best nonprofit websites to inspire your makeover!